 Service (MCS), you'll get detailed feedback on specific

 #1 or Sample

-The deadline for the 2014 Magazine Critique Service is December 12; for off-season critiques, please email firstname.lastname@example.org for availability.
+The deadline for the Magazine Critique Service was December 12; for off-season critiques, please email firstname.lastname@example.org for availability.
 For details on the MCS, click here.
 To download the MCS order form, click here: Form.